large overlay water gif

 • Hydrodynamic: A phinny's smoothness is their speed, any chunky gear or accessories represent a willing sacrifice in their ability to move through water quickly and easily.
 Anything that creates drag is immediately felt, as it changes the way a Phinny moves through the water.

 • Face: Most of a dolphin's face is space reserved for keen senses (see below) but the beak is extremely solid bone and is a Phinny's "hand".
-Although not as dextrous as a bird's beak due to the limited mobility of the neck, the beak is used for most tasks that require any sort of dexterity.
+Although not as dextrous as a bird's beak due to the limited mobility of the neck, the beak is used for most tasks.
 A variety of Phinny-developed tool types exist for this, both ones that are gripped in a Phinny's short sharp teeth, and those that fit over the beak in some way.
-Despite its powerful build a dolphin's beak is very sensitive, with a connection to a dolphin's sense of hearing/echolocation and an acute sense of touch.
+Despite its powerful build a dolphin's beak is very sensitive, with a connection to a dolphin's hearing/echolocation and an acute sense of touch.

 Senses